Pressure on a nerve for a long time is the most common cause of mononeuropathy.

 If the pressure on the nerve is mild, people may feel only pins-and-needles sensations without any weakness.
 For example, people may hit their elbow (funny bone), or a foot may fall asleep.
 These episodes can be considered temporary mononeuropathies.

 Nerves that run close to the body’s surface near a bone are more vulnerable to injury.
-Examples are the
+For example, the following nerves may be damaged:

 Usually, people feel a tingling, pins-and-needles sensation in the little and ring fingers.
 Ulnar nerve palsy that results from more severe injury makes the muscles in the hand weak.
 Severe, chronic ulnar nerve palsy can cause muscles to waste away (atrophy), resulting in a clawhand deformity (the fingers are frozen in a bent position because the muscles become tight).